-Upon his retirement in 1918, Tiffany set out to give Laurelton Hall to the world by establishing the Louis Comfort Tiffany Foundation there.
-The estate became a study center for young artists, who were called "fellows," and a museum for Tiffany's collections and personal works.
-Tiffany died January 17, 1933, at his Seventy-Second Street residence only months after Tiffany Studios filed for bankruptcy.
-In the mid-1940s, finances drove the Tiffany foundation to move to New York City and sell Tiffany's prized collections from Laurelton Hall as well as its buildings and property.
+Upon his retirement in 1918, he set out to give Laurelton Hall to the world, endowing the Louis Comfort Tiffany Foundation there as a study center for young artists, who were called "fellows," and as a museum for his collections and personal works.
+Tiffany died January 17, 1933, at his Seventy-second Street residence only months after Tiffany Studios filed for bankruptcy.
+In the early 1940s, finances drove the Tiffany Foundation to move to New York City and sell Tiffany's prized collections from Laurelton Hall as well as its buildings and property.
 A devastating fire finally gutted the house in 1957.

 With the physical destruction of Laurelton Hall, it seemed that Tiffany's quest had met its real end.
-Fortunately, however, Hugh McKean and his wife, Jeannette-who built the collections at the Morse-along with a number of former employees, Tiffany foundation fellows, collectors, and scholars, have made it possible to experience Tiffany's quest of beauty through documents, photographs, and most especially, through the magnificent artwork that remains.
+Hugh McKean and his wife, Jeannette, however, who built the collections at the Morse, plus a growing number of former employees, Tiffany Foundation fellows, collectors and scholars, have made it possible to experience Tiffany's quest of beauty through documents, old photographs, and most especially, through the magnificent artwork that remains.